-Both attached and detached single family homes are eligible for the single-family incentive rates, and are illustrated in Table 22.
+Both attached and detached single family homes are eligible for the single-family incentive rates, and are illustrated in Error!
+Reference source not found.8.
 Participating Contractors who submit applications for incentives for single family homes must indicate the building type.